Family finds 1 million copper pennies while cleaning out Los Angeles home

 “We were trying to do a thorough job,” Reyes said, their attention to detail eventually leading them down a rabbit hole in which they never expected to find themselves.

-At first, they stumbled upon some loose pennies, the paper rolls disintegrated from years upon years of basement dwelling.
-Loose pennies, turned into crates, which turned into boxes which eventually led to the discovery of dozens of bank bags filled with an undetermined amount of pennies from decades ago.
+At first, they stumbled upon some loose pennies, the paper rolls disintegrated from years of basement dwelling.
+Loose pennies led to crates, which led to boxes, which eventually led to the discovery of dozens of bank bags filled with an undetermined amount of pennies from decades ago.

 “Some of the banks don’t even exist anymore,” Reyes said.

-They randomly selected three bags, grabbing multiple handfuls and confirmed that the pennies were copper, not zinc, which the United States switched to in the 1980s.
+They randomly selected three bags, grabbed multiple handfuls, and confirmed that the pennies were copper — not zinc — which the United States switched to in the 1980s.

 They did some rough mathematics, weighing the bags of pennies and determining how much each bag held, and then stopped once they felt comfortable with an estimate: at least 1 million.